GBirkel/ljdump/README.txt

 This program may be run as often as needed to bring the backup copy up to date.
 Both new and updated items are downloaded.

+Command line options:

+  --quiet

+    Makes the script print far less status information to the console as it runs.

+  --sql

+    Writes everything (entries, comments, userpic info) to a SQLite database instead of to individual files.
+    Useful for people who know how to work with a database.
+    The output works with all standard SQLite tools.

+  --fifty

+    Only fetch 50 of the entries that are new since the last sync, then stop.
+Useful for testing the script output.

 The community https://ljdump.livejournal.com has been set up for questions or comments, though it has not seen much action lately.